gfannes/repro-bug-gcc9-asan/readme.md

 * The `Struct s;` should come before the `DOCTEST_SUBCASE()`s
 * The initialization of the `data` member should have at least 3 items

+When testing against GCC 8.3.0, ASAN does not complain.

 # System details

 * `gcc --version`